mmcdermott/MEDS_transforms/README.md

        period.

-3. Iteratively (a) grouping the dataset by `code` and associated code modifier columns and collecting statistics on the numerical and categorical values for each code then (b) filtering the dataset down to remove outliers or other undesired codes or values, e.g.,
+3. Iteratively (a) grouping the dataset by `code` and associated code modifier columns and collecting statistics on the numeric and categorical values for each code then (b) filtering the dataset down to remove outliers or other undesired codes or values, e.g.,

-   - Computing the mean and standard deviation of the numerical values for each code.
+   - Computing the mean and standard deviation of the numeric values for each code.
    - Computing the number of times each code occurs in the dataset.
-   - Computing appropriate numerical bins for each code for value discretization.
+   - Computing appropriate numeric bins for each code for value discretization.

 4. Transforming the code space to appropriately include or exclude any additional measurement columns that should be included during code grouping and modeling operations.
-The goal of this step is to ensure that the only columns that need be processed going into the pre-processing, tokenization, and tensorization stage are expressible in the `code` and `numerical_values` columns of the dataset, which helps standardize further downstream use.
+The goal of this step is to ensure that the only columns that need be processed going into the pre-processing, tokenization, and tensorization stage are expressible in the `code` and `numeric_values` columns of the dataset, which helps standardize further downstream use.

    - Standardizing the unit of measure of observed codes or adding the unit of measure to the code such that group-by operations over the code take the unit into account.
    - Adding categorical normal/abnormal flags to laboratory test result codes.

-5. Normalizing the data to convert codes to indices and numerical values to the desired form (either categorical indices or normalized numerical values).
+5. Normalizing the data to convert codes to indices and numeric values to the desired form (either categorical indices or normalized numeric values).

 6. Tokenizing the data in time to create a pre-tensorized dataset with clear delineations between patients, patient sequence elements, and measurements per sequence element (note that various of these delineations